-Eczema is one of the most common skin conditions in the UK, affecting a whopping 20 percent of children and 10 percent of adults.
-According to National Eczema Society, diagnosed cases of eczema have trebled in the last 30 years and those figures look set to rise.
+Eczema is one of the most common skin conditions in the UK, affecting a whopping 20 percent of children and ten percent of adults.
+According to the National Eczema Society, diagnosed cases of eczema have trebled in the last 30 years and those figures look set to rise.
 So what can we do to heal this pesky skin problem?
-While conventional remedies can treat the symptoms, complementary therapies really come in to their own with chronic diseases like eczema, as they work holistically to treat it on all levels.
-Here are some of our favourite natural treatments.
+Here are some of our favourite natural remedies.

 This gentle therapy uses extracts of essential oils from fruits, herbs and plants to heal troubled skin.
 An aromatherapist might prescribe a calming blend such as chamomile, sage, lavender and geranium blended in a carrier oil to massage on to affected areas.
 Essential oils can also be used to treat some of the underlying issues at play during eczema flare-ups by combating anxiety and treating hormone imbalances.

 Chinese medicine views any skin disorder as the result of an imbalance within the body – with eczema this is associated with poor functioning of the lungs, stomach, heart and the blood.
 If the skin is weeping and hot, the cause is likely to be damp heat – dryness and redness indicate heat in the blood and itchiness is usually attributed to invasive wind.
 A TCM practitioner will use various diagnostic tools to pinpoint the issues, and may prescribe a course of acupuncture or herbs such as wormwood, peony root, Chinese gentian and dittany bark.